7esting/py-repo/README.md

 Even more text.
 But why?
 ##

-@7esting
-Last Updated :calendar: 01-JAN-2019
+Last Updated by @7esting :calendar: 01-JAN-2019